hjoliver/cylc-doc/src/tutorial/runtime/introduction.rst

 .. ifnotslides::

    It is often a good idea to keep our scripts with the Cylc workflow rather than leaving them somewhere else on the system.
+This helps isolates your workflow from unexpected changes to external scripts.

-   If you create a ``bin/`` sub-directory within the :term:`source directory`, Cylc will automatically prepend it to the ``PATH`` environment variable when the task runs.
+   If you create a ``bin/`` sub-directory within the :term:`source directory`, Cylc will automatically prepend its installed location to the ``PATH`` environment variable when the task runs.

 .. code-block:: bash
    :caption: bin/hello_world